-speeches at rallies and did organisational Khin Kyi (second from right) together with Nu (fourth from left) in Chin Special Division in 1951 (Source: Biography Project)
+speeches at rallies and did organisational Khin Kyi (second from right) together with Nu (fourth work. from left) in Chin Special Division in 1951 (Source: Biography Project)

-Today, the building hosts the German cultural institute named after the famous German poet and write Goethe.
+24 Today, the building hosts the German cultural institute named after the famous German poet and write Goethe.

-He was portrayed by the British embassy in 1950 thus: "Ill educated, consumptive looking and very fond of the bottle.
+25 He was portrayed by the British embassy in 1950 thus: "Ill educated, consumptive looking and very fond of the bottle.
 His rise to power is difficult to explain, it is clear he must at least have considerable organising ability.
 He did not attend University, but worked for some years as Municipal Secretary in the small town of Thonze in Tharrawaddy District.
 For a time he studied law under Thakin Mya, the well known land expert [and socialist leader; hbz] .
 He hitched his waggon to Thakin Mya's star and when the latter became an important figure in the Burmese Government in Japanese times. [...]
 Organised the "All Burma Peasants' Organisation " in 1946, with Thakin Mya as President. [...]
 When Thakin Mya was assassinated Thakin Tin took over the A.B.P.O., became a leading member of the Socialist Party, and eventually Minister for Agriculture and Forests in the A.F.P.F.L.
 Government.
 He speaks poor English and does not appear much in society. "

-One of them was Khin Kyi, Aung San's widow who headed the party's women organisation.
+One of them was Khin Kyi, Aung San's widow who headed the League's women organisation.
 She spoke on many occasions in different parts of the country.
 In October 1959, she toured Bago region, in November she went south together with Thakin Tin.
-Great crowds of up to 5.000 people came to listen to them.
+Great crowds of up to 5.000 people came to see and hear her and listen her speeches, very likely because she was Aung San's widiw.

 She thus adopted Nu's antithesis of "democracy vs. fascism" - the latter associated with the alleged proximity of the Stable AFPFL to the military.
-In January, she stayed in Rangoon for some time to help Nu together with other party members who did not run in the elections but concentrate on party organisation.
+In January, she stayed in Rangoon for some time to help Nu and other party members who did not run in the elections but concentrate on party organisation.
 Later she went again to many places in the Bago region together with another member of the "election team".
 (MP II: 254; 267-268)

-One may speculate how daughter Suu Kyi observed this campaign for Nu against his opponents during this critical period.
-She war 14 years old at that time and must have noticed the absence of her mother and her close relationship with Nu in his fight against his political opponents, the Stable AFPFL and the army.
+One may speculate how daughter Suu Kyi might have remembered this campaigning for Nu against his opponents during this critical period.
+She war 14 years old at that time and must have noticed the absence of her mother and her close relationship with Nu in his fight against his political opponents, the Stable AFPFL and the army headed by Ne Win.

-Her support of U Nu that had started already shortly after Aung San's assassination resulted in her getting entangled in the campaign.
-Bo Setkya alleged that Clean AFPFL co-leader Tin, whom she accompanied on campaign tours now and some other soldiers had wanted to to assassinate her.
+Khin Kyi's support of U Nu that had started already shortly after Aung San's assassination.26 Personal recollections were often propounded during the campaign.
+Bo Setkya, a member of the 30 comrades who had left politics and became a businessman, alleged that Clean AFPFL co-leader Tin, whom Khin Kyi accompanied on campaign tours now and some other soldiers had wanted to assassinate her [Khin Kyi].
 As a mere nurse, they thought, she was not good enough for Bogyoke Aung San.
-Thakin Tin and his accomplices forgot what they wanted to do only because of the brandy I lavished on them.
+Thakin Tin and his accomplices forgot what they wanted to do only because of the brandy I lavished on them.27

-Bo Setkya further said that Khin Kyi was a Christian at the time of the marriage and he was not sure if she practised Buddhism today.
-Tin on the other hand defended Nu against the accusation that he had not taken part in the resistance movement by claiming that Nu had saved Ba Swe's life during the time of the Japanese occupation.
+Bo Setkya further said that Khin Kyi was a Christian28 at the time of the marriage and he was not sure if she practised Buddhism now.
+Tin on the other hand defended Nu against the accusation that he had not taken part in the resistance movement by claiming that Nu had saved Ba Swe's life during the time of the Japanese occupation.29